piyushjajoo/k8s-operators-course/module-06/labs/lab-01-testing-fundamentals.md

 5. Coverage helps identify untested code
 6. Proper test structure is important

+## Solutions

+The test suite setup from this lab is used in all subsequent tests:
+- [Test Suite Setup](../solutions/suite_test.go) - Complete test suite with envtest configuration

 ## Next Steps

 Now let's write comprehensive unit tests for your operator!